TotalDwarf03/IS3S662-oracle-coursework/ideas.md

 - Function to get grade based on passed mark (CASE)
 - Function to calculate pass/fail (IF..ELSE)
 - Procedure to get student's average mark across all projects (Implicit Cursor, LOOP)
+  - This will be replaced by a produce student report procedure.
+  - This will make use of dynamic SQL to build a table name based on student ID.
+  - It will output the average mark.
+  - It will also include a summary of the student's performance (e.g. number of projects passed/failed).
 - Get list of projects supervised by a supervisor for a status (Explicit Cursor, Cursor Records, FOR LOOP)
 - Exception handling for invalid project IDs, invalid marks, etc.
-- Procedure to remark a project (Using Parameters, Transactions, SAVEPOINT)
+- Procedure to remark a project (Using Parameters, Explicit Cursor)
 - Procedure to view projects ready for marking
 - Procedure to get notifications for a supervisor
   - Procedure to acknowledge receipt of evaluation requests (Set that notification as read)